lagp0310/markdown-docs-translation-tracker/README.md

 3. Adapt the `config.json` file to your project.

-    The configuration for this tool is made in `config.json`.
+    By default, the configuration is read from `config.json` file.
+Only **required** parameters are needed to start using the tool, but the **optional** ones provide better options to fit your project.
 Here's a list of the current parameters that can be used:

+    - **Required** Parameters:

-    - `docsRootPath (string)`: The root path of your documentation project in your local environment.
+        - `docsRootPath (string)`: The root path of your documentation project in your local environment. **Note**: If you're on Windows and not using [WSL](https://github.com/microsoft/WSL), please verify the path you provide is in Windows format as the example is provided with a Linux path.

-    - `repositoryRootPath (string)`: The root path of the documentation in the repository.
+        - `repositoryRootPath (string)`: The root path of the documentation in the repository. **Note**: If you're on Windows and not using [WSL](https://github.com/microsoft/WSL), please verify the path you provide is in Windows format as the example is provided with a Linux path.

+    - **Optional** Parameters:

         - `recursive (boolean)`: Whether or not to search files in directories recursively.

         - `directoriesToExclude (Array)`: Which directories to exclude when searching files.

         - `filesToExclude (Array)`: Which files to exclude from the search. **Note**: These must have the dot before the file extension, for example `.css`.

         - `fileFormatsToExclude (Array)`: Which file formats to exclude when searching files. **Note**: These must have the dot before the file extension, for example `.json`.

         - `onlyFileFormats (Array)`: Only include these file formats when searching files. **Note**: These must have the dot before the file extension, for example `.md`.

         - `onlyLanguages (Array)`: Only include these languages when making prediction of the language on files. **Note**: These must be in [ISO-639-3](https://github.com/wooorm/iso-639-3/blob/main/to-1.json) format (three letter code).

         - `languagesToExclude (Array)`: Which languages to exclude when making prediction of the language on files. **Note**: These must be in [ISO-639-3](https://github.com/wooorm/iso-639-3/blob/main/to-1.json) format (three letter code).

         - `limitResultsTo (Number)`: Limit languages results.

         - `defaultTableHeader (string)`: Table header to use in the resulting table.

-    - `tableFilenameDirectory (string)`: Directory to place the resulting Markdown file.
+        - `tableFilenameDirectory (string)`: Directory to place the resulting Markdown file. **Note**: If you're on Windows and not using [WSL](https://github.com/microsoft/WSL), please verify the path you provide is in Windows format as the example is provided with a Linux path.

         - `tableFilename (string)`: Filename of the resulting Markdown file.

         - `sortFirstLanguage (string | null)`: Which language to place at the top of the table. **Note**: This must be in [ISO-639-3](https://github.com/wooorm/iso-639-3/blob/main/to-1.json) format (three letter code).

     For default values, please check `config.json.example` file.